 1. What Type of Residence Is This?

-Retirement residences vary based on the type of care that’s required.
+Retirement residents and retirement village living vary based on the type of care that’s required.
 Some facilities offer elaborate health services for those with chronic illnesses.
 Others offer independent living residences for those who don’t require regular medical attention.

 You can also enter either a short-term care facility or a long-term care facility, depending on your needs.
 Long-term care facilities offer permanent assisted living services.
 Short-term care facilities offer temporary assistance and care.

 Visiting a facility helps provide more information about which option is right for you or your family member.

 It’s important to choose a facility that offers activities you or your family member enjoys.
 High-quality residences offer independent and social activities, as well as low-impact exercise opportunities.

 Some residences offer specialized enrichment for residents who suffer from cognitive illnesses like Alzheimer’s.
 These activities help maintain and improve memory while keeping residents entertained.

 Some residences offer prepared meals as well as personal kitchens.
 Be sure to ask about meal and ingredient preferences, kitchen rules, and meal varieties during your visit.
 Additionally, ask if you’re allowed to bring in food from outside sources.

 4. Does This Facility Offer Personal Support?

 Certain residences often offer more personalized care and attention.
 Sometimes, residents prefer a hands-off approach to long-term care and want more personal freedom.
 These places allow residents to come and go when they please.